Danish-Estonian Chamber of Commerce since 2007

 The forerunner of the Danish-Estonian Chamber of Commerce, the Danish-Estonian Business Club, was founded in 1996 as an informal forum for Danish businessmen in Estonia.
 Since the establishment of the Danish-Estonian Chamber of Commerce in September 2007, the chamber has received a very positive and supportive response from the business community in Estonia, as well as in Denmark.
 Chamber members representing a wide range of industries.
 The chamber is fully funded by its members and income generated by its activities.

 DECC is open to companies, organizations and individuals who share an interest in facilitating international commerce or/and are conducting business in or trade with Estonia and Denmark.
-Get acquainted to the membership benefits.
+Get acquainted with the membership benefits.

 (Last update 2017)